BaderLab/scClustViz/pipeline.md

 are modelled as mixture models, with a discrete component modelling the likelihood of detecting a gene, and a log-normal component representing gene expression of detected genes.
-The number of uniquely differentially expressed genes (at a false discovery rate of 5% vs all other clusters) was used to determine the optimal cluster resolution.
+The number of uniquely differentially expressed genes (at a false discovery rate of 1% vs all other clusters, tested pairwise) was used to determine the optimal cluster resolution.